 Although overtly violent and disturbingly graphic, the execution-style shootings and brutal beheadings can be difficult to digest but are essential in recreating the true events that Luttrell himself fought through.
 Despite the action-packed nature of the film, this provocative and insightful retelling does not overly simplify the conflict but thoughtfully explores the decisions we make and the consequences we must live with.

-Lone Survivor is released on 31st January 2014.
+Lone Survivor is released nationwide on 31st January 2014.

 Watch the trailer for Lone Survivor here: